 We introduce a semantic characterization of narrowing, the computational engine of many functional logic languages.
 We use a functional domain for giving a denotation to the narrowing space associated to a given initial expression under an arbitrary narrowing strategy.
 Such a semantic description highlights (and favours) the operational notion of evaluation instead of the more usual model-theoretic notion of interpretation as the basis for the semantic description.
 The motivation is to obtain an abstract semantics which encodes information about the real operational framework used by a given (narrowing-based) functional logic language.
-Our aim is to provide a general, suitable, and accurate framework for the analysis of functional logic programs.
+Our aim is to provide a semantic foundation for the development of a general, suitable, and accurate framework for the analysis of functional logic programs.